This letter is being written to express my greatest thank you to

 She provides many smiles and lights up a room repeatedly.
 However, don't let those smiles and humor fool you as beneath them lies a huge heart that deeply cares for humanity and will do anything within her power, while giving up much personal gain, although she doesn't feel that way, in order to help humanity and canines.
 She is one of the most kind, steadfast,caring, on purpose, inspiring people I have had the honor to know.

 When I occasionally have to attend an event alone this is the typical situation, "Ohhhh, Hi Matt,(chopped liver-smiles) where's Kristine?'
 Which is awesome to see.

 She is largely responsible for much of the growth at Freedom Fidos, the successful training of the SDIT, the relationships created, and much more.

 When cameras come around she quickly steps back.
 When people come around who want help she is the quickest one to step in.

-The picture on the book perfectly portrays the heart and love Kristine gives to many every day.
+The picture on the book, Walk in My Paws, perfectly portrays the heart and love Kristine gives to many every day.
 She repeatedly insisted on not being included in the book preferring to let others tell their story not concerned about her-story.
 Therefore making the front cover of the book even more significant.